 Digital Marketing Era

-The Digital Era is marked by the societal and individual dependance on the internet and technology.
+The Digital Era is marked by societal and individual dependence on the internet and technology.

 Facebook was launched in 2004 and marked the beginning of explosive growth in social media, as well as its integration into our everyday lives.
 Everyone has some kind of smart device and, and even outdoor media like billboards are often digitised now.